credo-science/Python-script/README.md

   "y": 374<br>

 <hr>
-Detections are grouped into json files that can be read in many programming languages, We recommend using Python3 because it is very easy to use.
+</b>Detections are grouped into json files that can be read in many programming languages,</b>
+We recommend using Python3 because it is very easy to use.

 The following is a simple example of loading detection and writing detection time and device id.